Lorne Scots (Peel, Dufferin and Halton Regiment): First World War

 The 164th Battalion commenced recruiting on January 1, 1916, in the counties of Halton and Dufferin, with its headquarters in Milton, the county town of Halton.
 Brisk recruiting had brought the battalion up to a strength of about 800 men by the end of March, but it never reached full strength.
 The battalion was split up into small detachments scattered through the recruiting area until June 5, when it was mobilized at Orangeville, remaining there under canvas until July 2, when it was moved to Camp Borden.
 On October 29 the battalion commenced a route march from Camp Borden to Hamilton, a distance of about 150 mi, to take up winter quarters in the Westinghouse Barracks.
 In February 1917 it was augmented by a draft of 250 men from the 205th Tiger Battalion, although transfers and discharges brought its strength down to about 750 by the time it arrive in England.
 It became part of the 5th Canadian Division.
 Eventually the 164th was broken up as reinforcements for Canadian units already in France.

-During the stay in Hamilton, the ladies of Halton and Dufferin counties presented the battalion with a set of Colours, presented by Sir John Hendrie in the Armoury in Hamilton.
-These colours were subsequently deposited in Saint Jude's Church, Oakville for safekeeping.
+During the stay in Hamilton, the ladies of Halton and Dufferin counties presented the battalion with a set of colours, presented by Sir John Hendrie in the armoury in Hamilton.
+These colours were subsequently deposited in Saint Jude's Church, Oakville, for safekeeping.

-The 234th Battalion (Peel), CEF was authorised on 15 July 1916 and embarked for Great Britain on 18 April 1917, where, on 30 April 1917, its personnel were absorbed by the 12th Reserve Battalion, CEF to provide reinforcements to the Canadian Corps in the field.
+The 234th Battalion (Peel), CEF, was authorized on 15 July 1916 and embarked for Great Britain on 18 April 1917, where, on 30 April 1917, its personnel were absorbed by the 12th Reserve Battalion, CEF, to provide reinforcements to the Canadian Corps in the field.
 The battalion was disbanded on 1 September 1917.

-Lieutenant-Colonel Wellington Wallace was brought out of retirement to raise another Peel battalion, the 234th, authorised in April 1916.
+Lieutenant-Colonel Wellington Wallace was brought out of retirement to raise another Peel battalion, the 234th, authorized in April 1916.
 The Peel recruiting ground was being depleted, after raising so many drafts and the entire 126th, and special efforts were needed to attract men.
 In December, a ministerial Patriotic Association urged sermons in every church in the county to plead the need for additional recruits.
 They also discussed what influence the attitude of the Russelites (Jehovah's Witnesses) might have, because of their refusal to enlist.
 In March, when 490 men had been raised, one newspaper remarked:

 One of the officers closely connected with recruiting declares that the sons of farmers in Peel are not doing their fair share, as he knows fully 150 who can be spared from the farms to work in munitions plants, but do not show any disposition to enlist.
 He states further that there are several instances where four or five unmarried sons are living on large pasture farms of from two to 300 acre and who are not needed at home.